VisionLearningGroup/taskcv-2017-public/classification/README.md

 Submissions will be evaluated by calculating the classification accuracy of each category and then the mean accuracy across all categories.
 The leaderboard on CodaLab will display all of these scores, and the official ranking will be determined by the mean classification accuracy across all categories.

-- Generate "source_results.txt" and "adaptation_results.txt"
-- Place these files in a directory along with the ground truth labels "ground_truth.txt" and the evaluation script
-- Run evaluation